-When Juliet, a Productivity Assistant at Prialto, finished her first year working with the water reuse company Epic Cleantec the company sent her company merchandise, just like they do for all employees.
+When Juliet, a Productivity Assistant at Prialto, finished her first year working with the water reuse company Epic Cleantec, the company sent her company merchandise, just like they do for all employees.

 Julia shared a photo of herself with the swag on LinkedIn, saying, "It has been a year since I started working with Epic Cleantec.
-I am so grateful to be part of this company and their mission, as they pave the way to promote Water Reuse."
+I am so grateful to be part of this company and its mission, as they pave the way to promote Water Reuse."

 The first comment on the post was from Epic Cleantech co-founder and CEO Aaron Tartakovsky: "We are so glad to have you on the Epic team, Juliet!
 Thanks for all that you do!"